-Which city is cheaper, Wilmington or Charlotte?
+Which place is cheaper, Wilmington or Charlotte?

 These are the overall average travel costs for the two destinations.